 Please email your comments & questions to geovisual at comcast.net.
 Thank you.

-Peace Monuments in Benelux
+Peace Monuments in Belgium & Luxembourg

 N.B.
-This web page has five parts: (1) The Hague, (2) Amsterdam, (3) Rotterdam, (4) Utrecht, and (5) the remainder of Benelux.
+This web page has three parts: (1) Brussels, (2) the remainder of Belgium, and (3) Luxembourg.

 Right click image to enlarge.